 The Duchy of Cornwall is a well-managed private estate, which was established by Edward III in 1337.
-The revenues from the estate are passed to HRH The Prince of Wales and Duke of Cornwall, who chooses to use them to fund his public, charitable and private activities and those of his family.
+The revenues from the estate are passed to HRH The Prince of Wales and Duke of Cornwall, who chooses to use them to fund his public, charitable and private activities.
 The Duchy consists of around 53,000 hectares of land in 23 counties, mostly in the South West of England.
 The principal activity of the Duchy is the sustainable, commercial management of its land and properties.
 The Duchy also has a financial investment portfolio.

 The Duchies of Lancaster and Cornwall (Accounts) Act 1838 gave the Treasury a role to ensure that actions taken by any Duke when managing the Duchy cannot compromise the long-term value of the estate.
 For this reason the Treasury must, for example, approve all property transactions with a value of £500,000 or more.
 The Duchy’s annual accounts are laid before the House of Commons and the House of Lords so that Parliament can be satisfied that the Treasury is fulfilling its statutory responsibilities.

 The "board" of the Duchy is The Prince's Council, which meets twice a year and is chaired by His Royal Highness.
 With the exception of the Secretary and Keeper of the Records, The Prince's Council is a non-executive body which provides advice to His Royal Highness with regard to the management of the Duchy.

 HM King Charles III took over the running of the estate as Duke of Cornwall when he was 21, in 1969.

 In 2022, he celebrated 70 years as Duke of Cornwall, making His Majesty the longest-serving Duke of Cornwall in the estate's history.
 Over the last few years, HRH Prince William, the current Prince of Wales, has worked with his father managing the estate and has now taken over full responsibility for the estate leadership.